-It is key to highlight that Italy is a bank dominated economy, where nonbank intermediaries are not significant.
+1 Similar to many other countries, Italy is a bank dominated economy, where nonbank intermediaries are not significant.
 Moreover, different from the US system (for the so-called conforming loans), there is not a public agency to which banks sell (via securitization) mortgages (risk), but there is just the (small) private securitization market.